 direct debit an instruction from a cardholder to a merchant to charge amounts to the account (using the account number) on an ongoing basis.
-See Part A. 2.
-Use of the account.

 financial table the document you received upon opening of your account that contained the table of applicable fees and charges.
 This document forms part of your pre-contractual statement and can be varied from time to time in accordance with these conditions.